samuelbroscheit/elvis/README.md

 ### Usage

-Start by completing the configuration in elvis/config.py.
+Start by completing the configuration in elvis/config.py (follow the explanations in the config).

 Start the server with